 As the interactions between people in these networks increase at various levels, new approaches are needed to analyze and study networks and their effects in such a way that individuals as well as organizations and enterprises can benefit from them.
-Indeed, more interaction and collaboration between fields such as information systems, computer science, social sciences, economics, communication sciences and others is needed is needed in the future in order to understand the many networks effects as well as to be able to master them appropriately.
-These fields need to identify a common level of language, tools and set of methodologies so that the various aspects of networking can be addressed and jointly developed further.
-The most important point is the need for a renewed multi-disciplinarity.
-To a great extent, networks are driven and further developed by practitioners, which also means that they are evolving in a very fast manner and not emanating from a single scientific discipline.
+This Perspectives Workshops has convincingly shown that more interaction and collaboration between fields such as information systems, computer science, social sciences, economics, communication sciences and others is needed.
+The fields need to identify a common level of language, tools and set of methodologies so that the various aspects of networking can be addressed and jointly developed further.
+The most important point is the need for a renewed multidisciplinarity.
+To a great extent, networks are driven and further developed by practitioners; which also means that they are evolving in a very fast manner and not emanating from a single scientific discipline.
+To be able to both understand them and contribute to the state of art, true inter- or multi-disciplinary research is needed that involves the fields mentioned.
+As these distinct disciplines grow together and embark on collaborative research, it is also important to convince funding agencies that multi-disciplinary research should arrive on their agendas.
+Finally, Web sciences need to be developed as a field, and also need to be integrated into teaching.
+This will most likely lead to novel curricula which receive their content from multiple disciplines in a balanced way.